Hanoi – the charming capital of Vietnam – is a city lost in time but quickly finding its queer feet.

-More known for late night coffee chats and colonial charm, nightlife is often focussed around tourists and expats with a few younger, wealthy locals – and your best luck might be asked around at the Golden Cock gay bar where else people are heading, or join the LGBTQ Hanoi Facebook Group.
+More known for late-night coffee chats and colonial charm, the nightlife is often focussed around tourists and ex-pats with a few younger, wealthy locals – and your best luck might be asked around at the Golden Cock gay bar where else people are heading, or join the LGBTQ Hanoi Facebook Group.

-- GC Bar – The main gay bar in Hanoi conveniently located in the old town center.
-It’s packed in the weekend, but don’t expect any dancing – It has a nice mix of gay and lesbian locals, expats, and visitors.
-More of a place to meet up for a chat and play pool, it could be so much more….
+The main gay bar in Hanoi is conveniently located in the old town center.
+It’s packed on the weekend, but don’t expect any dancing – It has a nice mix of gay and lesbian locals, ex-pats, and visitors.
+More of a place to meet up for a chat and play pool; it could be so much more….

-Cici, the organizer, is passionately e committed to increasing gay visibility in the city and we can’t wait to attend the next Hanoi Queer Takeover when we are in town!
-Pack your dancing shoes darlings, because mama is going to dance the house down…
+Cici, the organizer, is passionately e committed to increasing gay visibility in the city, and we can’t wait to attend the next Hanoi Queer Takeover when we are in town!
+Pack your dancing shoe, darlings, because mama is going to dance the house down…

 Male Massage and Gay Spa in Hanoi